Dasharo/TwPM_toplevel/README.md

 > TBD: description of building and hacking TPM stack and platform glue code.

+## Flashing

+As of now, flashing is done in two separate steps.
+First part (the FPGA bitstream) is flashed to persistent memory.
+The second part (TPM software stack) on the other hand is loaded to the memory, and it disappears after power loss.
+As a consequence, the platform to which the TwPM is connected must be started **after that part is loaded**.
+Depending on the platform's firmware, it may be enough to reboot after uploading the software stack, but in some cases platform won't boot without it, or booting may take unreasonably long amount of time.

+This limitation will be removed as the project progresses.

 ### Programmming FPGA bitstream

 To flash firmware enter bootloader mode on OrangeCrab by connecting USB while